trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 ### A Few Examples

 There are many different use cases of chat bot prompts that store previous conversations.
-In my experience, ChatGPT will only ask follow ups if absolutely necessary or prompted to do so.
+ChatGPT is meant to be an all purpose general assistant and in my experience, it rarely asks follow ups.

 #### Therapy chat bot that asks about your day